raphlee/raphlee.github.io/_posts/2022-02-09-useful-things.md

 To run app when login, simply add the automation app to Login item on Settings.

-Maybe you can create a plist file (config to RunAtLoad (run at login) that have arguments that refer to specific shell script path, and then add to launch via command: launchctl load ``<plist file>``
+Maybe you can create a plist file (config to RunAtLoad (run at login) that have arguments that refer to specific shell script path, and then add to launch via command:

+{: .box-note}
+launchctl load ``<plist file>``

 This way everytimes you login, the service will run automatically by system.